vishalmalik18/Tableau_projects/Sales_Analysis_2/README.md

 # 📊 Superstore Sales Analysis Dashboard

-This project presents a **comprehensive Tableau dashboard** built using the **Superstore dataset**, providing insights into **sales, profit, discounts, and performance** across regions, segments, and categories.
+This project presents a comprehensive Tableau dashboard built using the **Superstore dataset**, offering a detailed overview of key business metrics such as **sales, profit, discount patterns, and overall performance** across multiple dimensions including **regions, segments, and categories**.

+The dashboard is designed to provide an intuitive and interactive experience, enabling users to explore data dynamically and uncover trends at both summary and granular levels.
+It highlights regional strengths, identifies areas of improvement, and visualizes how discounts impact profitability across various product lines.

+By combining interactive filters, dynamic charts, and KPI-driven visuals, this Tableau dashboard delivers a clear and actionable understanding of the organization’s sales performance and business health.

 ---